joush007/joush007.github.io/index.md

 - 18/02/2022
     1. [Finite State Machines](#FSM0)
     2. [Logic Gates and Circuits](#LGC0)

+# <a name="introJS0"></a> Intro to JavaScript
+## Web Dev
+### 08/05/2022

+JavaScript is an important part of Web Dev, as it allows for a lot more possibilities in what can be created for a website.
+As you've probably guessed, this week JavaScript was the main focus.
+There was a few different things that I looked into this week, those being what a DOM is and a few of the basics of JavaScript interactions with HTML.

+The DOM, or Document Object Model is an API the defines how an `html` or `xml` file is logically structured.
+The DOM can be shown quite simply as a tree diagram, with each parent having one or more children, each child having exactly one parent, except the very top parent, which tends to be the `<HTML>` tag.
+Through the use of this information, I was tasked with taking 3 web pages and creating a tree diagram showing the Document Object Model for each of them, which would show the hierarchy of classes to better visualise what the HTML was doing.

+The second thing I looked at was the actual intro to using JavaScript to interact with the DOM.
+This consisted of creating elements, editing elements, deleting elements and editing attributes.
+The way to do this was to create a function in the html file with a `<script>` or a JavaScript file.
+From there you can get an element by id or tag with `document.getelementbyid()` or `document.getelementbytag()` and then change the inner html of the element by using `.innerHTML = x` with `x` being the new data for the element.
+On top of just changing the elements you can also handle events such as an onClick or onHover and even onRelease.
+The events are fun to play around with, and I won't get into it too much in this entry, but in a nutshell you can use these events, such as onClick, so that whenever a specific element is clicked, a function will be executed, allowing for changing of elements, or running some other task.

+Although it isn't all new to me, I enjoyed looking into JavaScript and what a DOM is, and understand that although by themselves they don't seem too exciting, they are the fundamentals of which I will continue to build my knowledge on.
+Reflecting back over the week, I did well to get what I've gotten done, done, but as usual there is room for improvement, especially looking at time management.
+Although I did get this much done, I could've gotten more done in the time given to me, which I will continue to work on getting better with.
+The quality of work and learning that I have gone through has also been good, as I have enjoyed looking through the different parts of the DOM and JavaScript, and have been putting in effort into the work that needs to be produced and submitted.

 # <a name="introMatplotlib0"></a> Intro to Matplotlib and Numpy
 ## Data Science